Tankman61/Tankman61/README.md

 # Hi there!
 I'm William Yang 👋

-## About Me 🧍‍♂
-Aspiring Software Engineer passionate about connecting aviation with technology.
+I'm an aspiring Software Engineer passionate about connecting aviation with technology.
 Incoming Software Engineering student at the University of Waterloo, currently seeking Summer 2026 internships.

 ## My Passion For Coding & Aviation ✈️
 I've been passionate about aviation since I was 5 years old, and I discovered my love for coding at 13.
 Since then: